 As a program partner, the University has reserved places in each of the academic and professional WATTLE Programs.
-This year the academic and professional programs are both being held from 14 to 19 November 2021 (Sunday to Friday) in Canberra.
-In 2021, there are five places available for ANU participants – two for academic staff and three for professional staff.
-Participants will be chosen based on nominations from Deans, Directors, General Managers or Portfolio Leads (depending on the candidate's work area) with final selection of participants being made by a committee.
+This year the professional program is being held from 19 to 22 June 2023 (Monday to Thursday).
+The academic program is being held from 27 to 30 November 2023 (Monday to Thursday).
+Both programs are held in Melbourne.
+In 2023, there are four places available for ANU participants – two for academic staff and two for professional staff.
+Participants will be chosen based on nominations from Deans, General Managers or Portfolio Leads (depending on the candidate’s work area) with final selection of participants being made by a committee.

 The academic program is designed for academics at Associate Professor or Professor level who aspire to be in leadership positions such as College Deans, Research School Directors, Chairs of major university committees, principal investigators on major research projects, and ultimately, Pro Vice-Chancellor or Deputy Vice-Chancellor roles.

 The professional program is designed for women in or aspiring to be in senior professional staff leadership positions, which involve significant budget and people responsibility for University or College-wide service divisions or units.
+This might include, for example, Directors or Managers of Student Administration, Student Services, Facilities Management, Finance and Procurement, International, Communications and Marketing, Student Recruitment, Human Resources, Legal Services, senior University Library staff, College General Managers or School Managers heading up administration services in large Schools.
 These participants would be in approximately Senior Management Level 1 roles and above, up to recently appointed executive level positions, in the central University or College administration areas of ANU.

 During the program, participants hear from industry and government executives on topics ranging from leadership development, personal branding, sponsorship and managing change, to inclusive leadership, mindfulness in the workplace and navigating organisational politics.